12.16 Points

 - If

-is the location, or address, in memory of its stored value. - The declaration:
+v is a variable, then&vis the location, or address, in memory of its stored value. - The declaration:

 Pointers, a short overview 2/2